Driving (your internal communication) home for Christmas

 It can also be one of the trickiest times of the year for employee engagement, with distractions and conflicting priorities stealing our staff focus.
 For internal communicators, however, it’s a unique opportunity to leverage the festive spirit and put a creative spin on our internal messaging.

-Keep motivation up, engage your staff, and ward off the threat of ‘new year, new me’ staff turnover with these fun and imaginative Christmas comms campaigns that are guaranteed to resonate with your employees.
+Keep motivation up, engage your staff, and ward off the threat of ‘new year, new me’ staff turnover with these fun and imaginative Christmas communication campaigns that are guaranteed to resonate with your employees.

 Free ebook – 14 steps to great internal communicaton